How do I know what annual leave I am entitled to?

 Some employers may offer ‘pay as you go’ provisions for annual leave.
 ‘Pay as you go’ annual leave should only be available if you are a casual employee and the unpredictable hours you work make it impractical to give you paid holidays or you are on a fixed term employment agreement for less than 12 months.
 For example, if you worked at an events centre but only when conferences are held, you might go for months without hearing from your employer because there were no conferences.

-If you do choose to work, then you may choose to work for a couple of days or weeks in a row.
 In this case it makes more sense to pay your 8% holidays' entitlement with your wage instead of letting you take a paid holiday.
 The payment for your 8% holidays' entitlement must be listed separately from your wage on your time sheets or payslips if you are on a ‘pay as you go’ scheme.
-If this applies to you then more information is available from the Ministry of Business, Innovation and Employment's Labour Information website.
+If this applies to you then more information is available from the Ministry of Business, Innovation and Employment's Employment NZ website.